S&W M&P 22 Compact

 With 85% size pistols: some brands have finicky ammunition requirements, come only with one magazine,

 hard-to-find/high priced magazines, have more involved disassembly procedures, or may cost much more.

-The M&P22 Compact comes with two magazines, has easy disassembly (just like M&P centerfire pistols)
+The M&P22 Compact comes with two magazines, has easy disassembly, proven to be reliable,

-is proving to be reliable, has familiar controls, discernable trigger reset, and suggested retail price of $389.
+has familiar controls and an audible, discernable trigger reset- w/ suggested retail price of $389.

 Rock Island Armory 9mm 1911-TacII